SummerA0318/cse15l-lab-reports/Lab-Report-3.md

 technical/plos/journal.pbio.0030062.txt:        Speciation and the nonmathematical final chapter (“General Conclusions”)
 ```

-Then I search in all the documents in the 911 folder in technical with same command.
-This time I get all the lines from all the txt files in 911report that contains the word "chapter" while being case insensitive:
+Then I search in all the documents in the 911 folder in technical for "CHAPTER" with same command.
+This time I get all the lines from all the txt files in 911report that contains the word while being case insensitive:

 ```
 linyubing@linyubingdeMacBook-Pro lab4 % grep -i "CHAPTER" */911report/*.txt